sleddog/methods-spring-2022/fizzbuzz/java/mikegotta/MikesREADME.md

 -----------------------------------
 How to run Mikes FizzBuzz solution:
 - navigate to the directory fizzbuzz/java/mikegotta
+- change your permission with:  chmod +x runner.sh
 - to run Mikes FizzBuzz type the following into your terminal "./runFizzBuzz.sh X"